"And the things you have heard me say in the presence of many witnesses entrust to reliable people who will also be qualified to teach others."

 In the context of this training, the whole person is trained in three strands:

-METRO benefits not only the trainee, but strengthens the training culture for:
+METRO benefits not only the apprentice, but strengthens the training culture for:

 More information about Metro is contained in this video, which was played at the Presbyterian Church NSW General Assembly 2017.